ssilverman/rdm-schema/README.md

 be present as a group or not.

-It was decided that these features would not be included because they're so rare and they're not desiarable features for representing manufacturer messages, the original intent for this project.
+It was decided that these features would not be included because they're so rare and they're not desirable features for representing manufacturer messages, the original intent for this project.

 ### Strings and string lengths